One study suggests that nearly 11% of adults in the United States have a food allergy (

-As for babies who aren’t breastfeeding, a suitable alternative to a cow’s milk-based formula will be recommended by a health professional (
+As for babies who are not breastfeeding, a healthcare professional will recommend a suitable alternative to a cow’s milk–based formula (

-A cow’s milk allergy mostly affects children under the age of three.
-A diagnosis of cow’s milk allergy means that all milk and milk products must be avoided.
+A cow’s milk allergy mostly affects children under 3 years old.
+A cow’s milk allergy diagnosis means that all milk and milk products must be avoided.

-Interestingly, it’s possible to be allergic to egg whites, but not the yolks, and vice versa.
+It’s possible to be allergic to egg whites but not the yolks, and vice versa.
 This is because the proteins in egg whites and egg yolks differ slightly.